Bighorn National Forest

-The Bighorn National Forest is heavily recreated in and numerous travel trailers were located in the area of the fire.
-To allow for the safe exit of the public and ease access for the firefighters the Forest implemented a closure in effect for much of the National Forest lands north of Highway 14 and east of the Big Horn/Sheridan County line.
+This area of the Bighorn National Forest has a high volume of dispersed camping and hunters preparing for the fall season.
+Numerous travel trailers were located near the fire area.
+To allow for the safe exit of the public and ease access for the firefighters, the Forest implemented a closure in effect for much of the National Forest lands north of Highway 14A and east of the Big Horn/Sheridan County line.

 |Current as of|

 |Date of Origin||Saturday July 17th, 2021 approx. 03:00 PM|

 |Incident Commander||Marvin Matthiesen, Type 4 Incident Commander|

 |Estimated Containment Date||Saturday October 30th, 2021 approx. 12:00 AM|